jrpotter/bookshelf/README.md

 This assumes you have `python3` available in your `$PATH`.
 To change how the server behaves, refer to the `.env` file located in the root directory of this project.

+A color/symbol code is used on generated PDF headers to indicate their status:

+* Teal coloring (with a checkmark) indicates the corresponding proof is complete.
+That is, the proof has been written in TeX and also formally verified in Lean.
+* Magenta coloring (with a spinner) indicates the corresponding proof is in progress.
+That is, a proof in both TeX and Lean have not yet been finished, but is actively being worked on.
+* Red coloring (with a warning) indicates the formal Lean proof has not yet been started.
+It may or may not also indicate the TeX proof has been written.